ajpiter/RProTips/BuildModels/Regression/Example/README.md

 ### Logisitic Regression

-- **Vucevic Double Double:** Predicts whether Vucevic will score a double-double using glm().
+- **VucevicDouble-Double:** Predicts whether Vucevic will score a double-double using glm().
 Steps from Data Scrapping, to evaulating multiple models with a confusion Matrix.